-Bankruptcy is typically an option of last resort for debtors in Arkansas who can’t afford to continue making payments to creditors.
+Bankruptcy is typically an option of last resort for debtors in Michigan who can’t afford to continue making payments to creditors.
 While it may harm a person’s credit score, this isn’t always true.
 Furthermore, creditors may have to stop contacting individuals who have filed for bankruptcy.
 Filing for protection from creditors can also put a temporary stop to lawsuits and wage garnishment.

 Those who file for Chapter 7 protection may see medical bills, credit card balances and other unsecured debts discharged in a matter of weeks or months.
 It’s also possible to eliminate past due rent or utility bills eliminated by filing for a liquidation bankruptcy.